theoriginalcamper/Better-GDQ-Firefox/README.md

 ![Alt text](/discord-screenshot.png?raw=true "Extension Discord Screenshot")

 # To Install
-While the new features and bug fixes are being worked on, you can download the project and install Better-GDQ by:
+While the new features and bug fixes are being worked on, you can download the project and install Better-GDQ-Firefox using these instructions:

-1. Enabling developer mode on the Chrome Extensions page
-2. Loading the unpacked extension and opening the **dist** folder
+1. Download the Better-GDQ-Firefox-v1.8.1.zip file
+2. Go to about:config and set xpinstall.signature.required to false
+3. Go to about:addons and drag and drop the zip file onto the page
+4. Click install when prompted
-3. Visiting [GamesDoneQuick.com](https://gamesdonequick.com) or the [GDQ Discord Web Client](https://discord.gg/gamesdonequick) and verifying the UI has changed
+5. Visit [GamesDoneQuick.com](https://gamesdonequick.com) or the [GDQ Discord Web Client](https://discord.gg/gamesdonequick) and verifying the UI has changed

 All comments/feedback/criticisms, feature requests or ideas and bug reports are welcome.